ktaylor63/southeast/site/content/news/recovery-plan-for-endangered-frog-available.md

     link: 'https://flic.kr/p/ehrcz3'
     caption: 'Mississippi gopher frog.
 Photo by John A. Tupy, Western Carolina University.'
 tags:
-    - Recovery
-    - 'Dusky gopher frog'
-    - Mississippi
     - Alabama
-    - Lafayette
+    - 'Dusky Gopher Frog'
     - Louisiana
-updated: 'October 20th, 2016'
+    - 'Louisiana Ecological Services Field Office'
+    - Mississippi
+    - Recovery
+updated: 'May 7th, 2018'
 ---

 The U.S. Fish and Wildlife Service is announcing the availability of the final recovery plan for the dusky gopher frog, federally listed as endangered.